MosheHM/hebrew-text-recognition/.github/copilot-memory.md/copilot-memory.md

   → Returns the most recent Kraken model for this user.

 - `upload_image(image)`
-  → Stores image in S3 and creates new project entry in DB.
+  → Stores image using the simple file server and creates new project entry in DB.

 ---